Registrations frequently asked questions

 Once you have booked your ceremony, you should receive your ceremony brochure which will outline the steps you need to take.
 For a marriage or civil partnership, the most important thing you will both need to do is arrange an appointment to give notice with a registrar.
 Your booking confirmation will advise you of the date that we would like you to complete this by.

 For all ceremonies, you will need to decide on the content of your ceremony and arrange to pay your final ceremony fees.
-We will need everything no later than six weeks before your ceremony, but we will send reminders!
+We will need everything no later than 3 months before your ceremony, but we will send reminders!

 However, you are always welcome to contact us with any questions or queries at any time, we will be happy to help.